-Error Code Message Information AMP0302 Message The system board < name > current is greater than the upper warning threshold.
-Details System board < name > current is outside of the optimum range.
+Error Code Message Information on AMP0302 Message The system board < name> current is greater than the upper warning threshold.
+Details System board < name> current is outside of the optimum range.
 Action Review system power policy.
 Check system logs for power related failures.
 Review system configuration changes.
 If the issue persists, see Getting Help.
-AMP0303 Message The system board < name > current is greater than the upper critical threshold.
-LCD Message System board < name > current is outside of range.
-Details System board < name > current is outside of the optimum range.
+AMP0303 Message The system board < name> current is greater than the upper critical threshold.
+LCD Message System board < name> current is outside of range.
+Details System board < name> current is outside of the optimum range.
 Action Review system power policy.
 Check system logs for power related failures.
 Review system configuration changes.
 If the issue persists, see Getting Help.
 ASR0000 Message The watchdog timer expired.
 Details The operating system or an application failed to communicate within the time-out period.
-Action Check the operating system, application, hardware, and system event log for exception events.
+Action Check the operating system, application, hardware, and system even log for exception events.
 ASR0001 Message The watchdog timer reset the system.
 Details The operating system or an application failed to communicate within the time-out period.
 The system was reset.
-Action Check the operating system, application, hardware, and system event log for exception events.
+Action Check the operating system, application, hardware, and system even log for exception events.
 ASR0002 Message The watchdog timer powered off the system.
 Details The operating system or an application failed to communicate within the time-out period.
 The system was shut down.

-Action Check the operating system, application, hardware, and system event log for exception events.
+log for exception events.